-Flash drives, external hard drives, and memory cards have become an integral part of our daily lives.
-They're fast, easy to use, and allow us to carry our files everywhere.
-But how many times have you hastily removed a USB drive from your computer without pressing "Safely Remove"?
-If you think it's harmless, you might need to think again.
+USB sticks, external hard drives and memory cards have become essential tools in our daily lives.
+They are small, practical and allow us to carry documents, photos and videos everywhere.
+But how many times have you hastily removed a USB from your computer without pressing “Safely Remove Hardware”?
+If you think that this has no consequences, then maybe it's time to take a more serious look at it.

-The "Safely Remove Hardware" option is not an unnecessary notification that we can ignore.
-It is a protective procedure that ensures that all work with the USB device is finished before we remove it.
+The “Safely Remove Hardware” option is not an unnecessary warning.
+It is an important process that tells the computer to complete any work with the USB device before removing it.

-Protects data: It drastically reduces the risk of file corruption or loss.
+Protects files: It minimizes the risk of data corruption or loss.

 🔴

-Corrupted files: If a file was in the process of being saved at the time of disconnection, it may not be completed properly and become unusable.
+Corrupted files: If a file was saved at that time, it may become corrupted and not be able to be opened again.

 (I.e.